-This course provides an overview of public policy decisions that impact the organization, financing and delivery of health care within the United States Health Care System.
+This course provides an overview of public policy decisions that impact the organization, financing, and delivery of health care within the United States Health Care System.
 The impact of global health issues on public policy and health status will also be discussed.
-The course will include critical analyses of the social, cultural, financial and political issues that impact the delivery of health care by the DNP.
-The course will cover basic health care reimbursement mechanisms and will provide students with the skills necessary for navigating within the current health care financing system to promote optimal patient outcomes.
-This course is offered in a web-enhanced format.
-(GR)
+The course will include critical analyses of the social, cultural, financial, and political issues that impact the delivery of health care by the DNP.
+The course will cover basic healthcare reimbursement mechanisms and will provide students with the skills necessary for navigating within the current healthcare financing system to promote optimal patient outcomes.
+Prerequisite: NUR 616 (GR)